 The toilet you purchase must be WaterSense-labeled and on the WaterSense approved product list.
 Local plumbing suppliers are familiar with the WaterSense label.
 Be sure to save your receipts.

-Residential accounts are eligible for up to two rebates up to $50 per toilet.
+Residential accounts can get up to two $50 toilet rebates.
 Customers enrolled in the City's bill discount program are eligible for up to a $100 rebate per toilet.

 Apartment buildings, condominiums, and other multi-family properties are eligible for up to 50 toilet rebates per Portland Water Bureau drinking water account.